Two-dimensional $\mathbb{Z}_2$ lattice gauge theory on a near-term quantum simulator: variational quantum optimization, confinement, and topological order: Acknowledgments

 \section{Acknowledgments}

 We thank F.M.
 Surace for insightful discussions and S. Pradhan for sharing useful comments and exact diagonalization data about the ground states of the LGT.

 M.W. and M.B are supported by the Villum Foundation (Research Grant No. 25310).
 This project has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No. 847523 “INTERACTIONS.”
 E.E. is partially supported by INFN through the project “QUANTUM” and QuantERA ERA-NET Co-fund in Quantum Technologies (GA No. 731473), project QuantHEP.
 L.L. has received funding from the 2020/21 ERASMUS+ Mobility for Traineeship program.
 G.E.S. was partly supported by EU Horizon 2020 under ERC-ULTRADISS, Grant Agreement No. 834402, and his research has been conducted within the framework of the Trieste Institute for Theoretical Quantum Technologies (TQT).
+GM acknowledges support from Austrian Science Fund through the SFB BeyondC Project No. F7108-N38.